Take On Me: Other versions

 American rock band Weezer included a cover version of the song in their 2019 covers compilation The Teal Album.
-An accompanying music video was released on 12 February 2019, in which rock band Calpurnia—led by frontman Finn Wolfhard ("Mike" in the Netflix original series Stranger Things), here, playing a younger version of Weezer's own frontman, Rivers Cuomo.
-The video, set in 1985 in the "Cuomo Residence", shows Wolfhard (as Cuomo) and the rest of Calpurnia, lip-syncing to the song while "rehearsing" it in the residence's living room.
+An accompanying music video was released on 12 February 2019, in which rock band Calpurnia—led by frontman Finn Wolfhard ("Mike" in the Netflix original series Stranger Things) who also plays a younger version of Weezer's own frontman, Rivers Cuomo—performs the cover.
+The video, set in 1985 in the "Cuomo Residence", shows Wolfhard (as Cuomo) and the rest of Calpurnia, lip-syncing to the song while "rehearsing" it in the residence's living room; the video features camera work that pays homage to the original video by a-ha.
 Near the end of the video, Wolfhard is shown sitting at a desk in his bedroom, scribbling possible names for his new band on a page of a notebook (the name Weezer is shown as option No.3).
 He then turns the page to draw what would become Weezer's band logo.
-The video also features some scenes of Calpurnia playing, filmed with the rotoscoping technique that made the original A-ha video famous.
-The cover version, set one pitch lower than the original version (as in A-flat major), was also used in the closing scene of The SpongeBob Movie: Sponge on the Run, wherein Bikini Bottom was turned into a "sea snail refuge".
+The video also features some scenes of Calpurnia playing, filmed with the rotoscoping technique that made the original a-ha video famous.
+The cover version, set a semitone lower than the original version (i.e. A-flat major), was also used in the closing scene of The SpongeBob Movie: Sponge on the Run, wherein Bikini Bottom was turned into a "sea snail refuge".